 During cold weather, outdoor cats require extra calories to stay warm.
 Many will have a hard time finding enough food to survive until spring.
 Make sure to either feed more food or feed more often.

 - Water bowls can spill, so don’t put them inside the shelter.
 Instead, place food and water as close as possible to the shelter itself.
 The Humane Society recommends placing two shelters several feet apart, facing their doors together.
 A canopy can be created by securing the ends of a long board onto both roofs.
 Then both food and water can be placed beneath it.

 - You can also build a separate feeding station.
 Similar to your shelter, it should have a roof and be kept off the ground.

 - Dry food is less likely to freeze, but wet food is easier to digest which helps cats conserve their energy for staying warm.

 - To prevent water from freezing, use solar-heated bowls or ones that are dark colored, are made of thick plastic, and are deep with a small opening.

 The winter is a great time to trap these stray cats and neuter or spay them and then release them back into the neighborhood once they have recovered.

-Every spring shelters and rescues are literally swarmed with adorable baby kittens from these stray neighborhood cats who have not been spayed or neutered.
+Every spring, shelters and rescues are swarmed with adorable baby kittens from these stray neighborhood cats who have not been spayed or neutered.
 Help end kitten season forever by getting stray cats neutered or spayed.
-This is important because a feral cats definitely serve a purpose in our neighborhoods but a stray mama cat can give birth to 24 kittens in one year and that’s a lot of cats roaming the neighborhood.
+This is important because a feral cats definitely serve a purpose in our neighborhoods, but a stray mama cat can give birth to 24 kittens in one year, and that’s a lot of cats roaming the neighborhood.